Have you ever heard about monk fruit? It is a superb natural sweetener and a powerful superfood that may bring you many health benefits.

 More interestingly, their glucose response did not differ either.
 Those who drank the sugar water experienced a greater blood sugar and insulin spike initially.
 Aspartame, monk fruit and stevia did not cause an initial spike by themselves.
 However, when people were given lunch, their blood sugar went back up and down normal after the meal, but an hour later participants blood sugar shot up higher among those who had monk fruit, stevia or aspartame than those who had sugar water.

 Does this mean that monk fruit is just as bad as aspartame?
-Does this mean that monk fruit can cause blood sugar issues?
+Does this mean that monk fruit may cause blood sugar issues?

 Choosing natural sources, such as monk fruit and stevia, is always superior to choosing artificial ingredients, such as aspartame.
 Monk fruit also has no side-effects, unlike the other options.